 - To provide graduate level programs designed to offer opportunities for advanced learning, professional preparation, economic enhancement, and personal development culminating in Master's Degrees.

-The four-year degree areas offered through Cameron University are: Accounting, General Business, Marketing, Management, Computer Information Systems, Computer Science, Criminal Justice, Communications Electronic Systems, English, History, Mathematics, Psychology, Sociology, Political Science and Interdisciplinary Studies.
+The four-year degree areas offered through Cameron University are: Accounting, General Business, Marketing, Management, Criminal Justice, History, Interdisciplinary Studies, and Psychology.

-The two-year degrees are: Criminal Justice, Computer Information Systems, Electronic Engineering Technology, Computer Aided Design Drafting, and Interdisciplinary Studies.
+The two-year degrees are Criminal Justice and Interdisciplinary Studies.

 This program is coordinated through the Admissions Office.

 All students are charged a general fee which includes charges for registration, library and classroom and laboratory instruction.
 Special fees are charged for other services which are made available to students.
 The rates for both general and special fees are set by the Oklahoma State Regents for Higher Education and are subject to periodic review and revision.

 Refer to the current Enrollment Schedule or contact the University Business Office for current fees and refund policies.

 Cameron has assistance programs in the form of scholarships, grants, loans, and employment.
 Students intending to apply for financial assistance should contact the Office of Financial Assistance well in advance of the time to enter CU.
 Application materials may be obtained from the Financial Assistance Office, or by going to the following website: http://www.cameron.edu/financial_aid/apply.html.